UST Converter

 About UST files

 A .UST file is a project file created by UTAU, a popular Japanese singing synthesizer application.
 Think of it as digital sheet music rather than an audio recording; it contains the melody notes, lyrics (typically in Hiragana or Romaji), and tuning parameters like pitch bends and vibrato, but it does not contain actual sound.
 To hear the music, the file must be opened in UTAU or OpenUtau, linked to a specific "Voicebank" (a library of recorded samples), and rendered into an audio format.
-A major issue for users outside Japan is text encoding: standard .UST files use Shift-JIS encoding.
+A major problem for users outside Japan is text encoding: standard .UST files use Shift-JIS encoding.
 If opened on a PC without a Japanese locale, the lyrics often display as garbled "mojibake" characters, breaking compatibility with voicebanks.
 Users frequently convert these files to VSQX for use in VOCALOID, or to MID (MIDI) for general music production.

 Convert.Guru analyzes your UST file, detects the exact format, and lets you read the text inside.